Friends increase reward to identify man who mowed down biker

-Vinit Sancheti’s friends have increased the reward from the earlier Rs 25,000 to encourage people to come to them with information; meanwhile, cops have found that CCTV cameras near the spot are non-functional
+Vinit Sancheti’s friends have increased the reward to Rs 1 lakh to encourage people to come to them with information; meanwhile, cops found that CCTV cameras near the spot are non-functional

 A group of five friends is pulling out all the stops to identify the driver who mowed down their friend and left him to bleed to death.
 On January 25, Worli resident Vinit Sancheti (38) was killed after an unknown driver rammed into his motorcycle on JNPT Road in Panvel, and fled the spot.
 Sancheti bled for more than an hour and nobody came to his help.
 Police were eventually called in and he was rushed to the hospital, where he died.

 A reward of Rs 1 lakh will be handed over to the person who helps identify the driver who rammed into Vinit Sancheti’s motorcycle